leancodepl/arb_translate/README.md

 2. Save your API token in the environment variable `ARB_TRANSLATE_API_KEY` or add `arb-translate-api-key: {your-api-key}` to `l10n.yaml` in your project.

-3. If you are using ChatGPT select OpenAI as model provider.
-To do it add `arb-translate-model-provider: open-ai` to `l10n.yaml` or use command argument `--model-provider: open-ai`

-4. (Optional) Select model used for translation.
+3. (Optional) Select model used for translation.
 To do it add `arb-translate-model` to `l10n.yaml` or use command argument `--model`.
-The default models are gemini-2.5-flash and gpt-5-mini.
-For all available models see arb_translate --help.
+The default model is gemini-2.5-flash.
+For all available models see `arb_translate --help`.

-5. (Optional) Add context of your application `arb-translate-context: {your-app-context}` eg. "sporting goods store app"
+4. (Optional) Add context of your application `arb-translate-context: {your-app-context}` eg. "sporting goods store app"

 All other required parameters match `flutter_localizations` parameters and will